Confirmed Sessions in Istanbul

 Our Cultural Activities

-The following cultural activity is included in the price of each Erasmus course in Turkey:
+The following cultural activities are included in the price of each Erasmus course in Turkey:

 Details will be included in the welcome letter from our trainers 2 weeks before the course.